Why I prefer Youtube TV

 Back in 2010, I lost my job, and was unemployed for longer than I cared to be.
 During the belt tightening that always happens during times like that, I canceled Cable TV.
 I wrote about that elsewhere on this blog, so I won’t get into that in this particular post.
 As time passed, I saw a new service starting, Sling TV.
 I happily signed up with them almost immediately after they opened.
-But in 2018 I’m with Youtube TV.
+But in 2018 I’m with Youtube TV (I’m still with them in Spring 2020).
 Here’s why.

 First off, I was a Sling TV subscriber since almost Day 1.
 They were the first (well, I believe the first big player anyway) to market, so I was onboard there.
 I really wanted to see the return of some cable channels I hadn’t had for years at this point.

 So I was with Sling for a long time, I was using what is now called Sling Blue.
 It let me watch Fox Sports Southwest, and see Texas Rangers games, which being in Dallas was a major deal.
 Because I was a near Day 1 subscriber, I had a grandfathered $20 price point.
 Originally I got the service SOLELY for Texas Rangers games, but then found other channels on there I liked.
 Went that way for some time, and was pretty happy with it.
 I even got in on their DVR beta, and as such I had a grandfathered free DVR discount too – so I had a double discount with Sling.

 However, over time, I grew more irritated, because the one channel I wanted more than any other wasn’t there.
 That was MLB Network.
 I kept asking, they kept “putting it on the list”, but nothing ever happened.

 So I started looking around at other providers.
 The traditional places were not an option.
 I cut cable in 2010 when I was unemployed, I was NOT going back.
 That ruled out people like DirecTV, Dish, or Cable TV.